What to pack for a city trip: The perfect city trip packing list!

 For a city trip you certainly don’t need a huge travel pharmacy, because there are actually pharmacies all over the world.
 Nevertheless, we always have a little something with us:

-What are your packing tips for city breaks?
+What are your packing tips for city trip?

 What are your experiences?
 Do you also travel with hand luggage?
 What are your tips?
 Do you have any questions that we might be able to answer?
 We are looking forward to your comment.